Operads, modules over walled Brauer categories, and Koszul complexes: Introduction

 This paper is motivated in part by the following questions: how to encode the structure giving rise to $V \mapsto C_*^\mathsf{CE} (\der \opd (V))$, based directly upon the structure of the operad $\opd$? how to under the {\em stabilization} of the Lie algebra homology $H_*^\mathsf{CE} (\der \opd (V))$ with respect to $V$ in $\spmon$?
 These are counterparts of questions addressed in \cite{P_cyclic} in the framework of cyclic operads.

-The second question has already been addressed by Dotsenko in \cite{MR4945404} from a different viewpoint, since he does not use functors on $\spmon$.
+The second question has already been addressed by Dotsenko in \cite{MR4945404} from a different viewpoint (not using functors on $\spmon$).
 Moreover, he addresses a more general question by also considering $\opd^\circlearrowright$, the {\em wheeled completion} of the operad.
 This leads to the consideration of a differential graded Lie algebra that Dotsenko denotes by

 (This will be denoted here by $ \der (\opd (V)) \oplus s^{-1}|\partial \opd (V)| $ to keep track of the grading.)
 Here $|\partial \opd (V)|$ corresponds to the wheeled component $|\dbd \opd|$ in the framework of the current paper (see Section \ref{sect:spmon_operads} for this), and the differential depends on the divergence, $\mathrm{div}$.